 In 2007, federal laws were passed to make it easier for accountants to cross state lines, physically or virtually, to work with clients in other states.
 Before these new regulations, the accountant and the client were required to live and work or be headquartered in the case of a corporate client, in the same state.
 If that client moved away or opened a business or branch in another state, they were forced to find a new CPA. even though the clients’ finances are now the concern of a state the CPA is not licensed in.
 The regulating bodies who govern accounting, and who passed this new regulation are the AICPA and NASBA.

 The regulation itself is referred to as Uniform Accountancy Act (UAA) and the section dealing with mobility across state lines is section 23, or “no notice, no fee, no escape”.
 Section 23 is often compared to the driver’s license model.
 Any driver who is licensed in a U.S. state can, without penalty, drive across the country without applying for new driver’s licenses in each state she visits.
 If she were to disobey the traffic laws of the state she is visiting outside her licensing state, she can be disciplined by the state where the infraction occurred.
 The same applies to accountants under the UAA, and specifically section 23.
 The UUA in its entirety was developed and is maintained, reviewed and updated by the AICPA and NASBA.
 It provides a uniform approach to regulation of the accounting profession.

 Content Source: BLS Data

 Each State has a board of State Society or professional organization for accountants.
-The Hawai’i Society of Certified Public Accountants website has all sorts of helpful information for future and current CPAs, as well as CPE requirements and information for conferences and CPE events that are specific to Arkansas.
+The Hawai’i Society of Certified Public Accountants website has all sorts of helpful information for future and current CPAs, as well as CPE requirements and information for conferences and CPE events that are specific to Hawai’i.
 Membership in a state professional organization will also ensure that CPAs are up to date on any tax law changes, which happen constantly.